Daniel Mulhall: Career

-Mulhall is Parnell Fellow at Magdalene College, Cambridge for 2022-23.
+Mulhall is Parnell Fellow at Magdalene College, Cambridge for 2022–23.

 Awards and honours

 In July 2017, Mulhall was awarded the Freedom of the City of London.

 On 4 March 2019, he was made a freeman of his native city of Waterford.

 In November 2019, he was named Honorary President of the Yeats Society.

+In 2023 Daniel Mulhall was conferred with the degree of Doctor of the University (D. Univ.) honoris causa by South East Technological University for his work in international diplomacy and literary/historical studies.